-Although you can always get weatherstripping installed for preventing the air from getting in that would only be a temporary fix.
+Although you can always get weatherstripping installed for preventing the air from getting in or install roller blinds to keep the light out that would only be a temporary fix.
 Moreover, it would also not solve the bright sunlight seeping in through holes and cracks.
 The weatherstrip will lose its sticking ability soon and you will have it reinstalled.
 Instead of getting multiple weatherstrip replacements, try replacing your windows and doors instead.

 When You See Cracked/Broken Panels

 Another sign that your windows and doors have aged beyond their lifespan is the appearance of on their panels and surface.
 In some cases, depending on the material of windows and doors, you may see scratches as well as discoloration too.
 In some instances, the panels can break, depending on the type of material.
 When you see any of these signs, you should know that it is time to change your windows and doors.